plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 </tbody>
 </table>

-## Adding the gas exchange A-Ci data to the dataset folder
+## Adding the gas exchange A-C<sub>i</sub> data to the dataset folder

-The idea of this project is to include the raw A-Ci data so we can fit the curves and estimate V<sub>cmax</sub> using the same method for all datasets.
+The idea of this project is to include the raw A-C<sub>i</sub> data so we can fit the curves and estimate V<sub>cmax</sub> using the same method for all datasets.

-We have requirements for the final A-Ci data to be used by the fitting procedure (see table below with the needed column names).
+We have requirements for the final A-C<sub>i</sub> data to be used by the fitting procedure (see table below with the needed column names).
 However, we don’t have hard requirements in the way to obtain this final data.
-Note that the SampleID\_num column will be used by the fitting procedure to identify individual A-Ci curves.
-If you made several A-Ci curves on the same leaf we recommend to only keep the best one.
+Note that the SampleID\_num column will be used by the fitting procedure to identify individual A-C<sub>i</sub> curves.
+If you made several A-C<sub>i</sub> curves on the same leaf we recommend to only keep the best one.
 We decided to use a column SampleID and a column SampleID\_num.
 SampleID should correspond to the original identifier of the leaves in the raw dataset which is often a complex string.
 The column SampleID\_num should be an integer.
 We made the choice to use the SampleID\_num to facilitate the QAQC of the curves and the ploting of the figures (title name).

-The A-Ci data should be cleaned from spurious measurements and points that would impact V<sub>cmax</sub> or J<sub>max</sub> estimation should not be included.
+The A-C<sub>i</sub> data should be cleaned from spurious measurements and points that would impact V<sub>cmax</sub> or J<sub>max</sub>
+estimation should not be included.
 If several measurements were taken at a given Ci, please only chose one so each Ci has the same number of measurements.We are usually quite severe on the quality analysis to only keep the curves where the estimation of V<sub>cmax</sub> will be good.
 If we have doubts on the quality of the data we tend to remove them from the final curated data.

-The curated A-Ci data should be present in the dataset folder in a Rdata format called ‘1\_QC\_data.Rdata’ which contains the A-Ci data in a data.frame with at least the columns listed in the table below.
+The curated A-C<sub>i</sub> data should be present in the dataset folder in a Rdata format called ‘1\_QC\_data.Rdata’ which contains the A-C<sub>i</sub> data in a data.frame with at least the columns listed in the table below.

 Note that we usually include in the dataset folder the raw data, as well as the R code used to read, import and transform the raw data.
 All those